jic-dtool/jic-dtool.github.io/index.md

              alt="Dataset to dataset processing" />
       </div>
       <div class="col-md align-self-center">
-        <h5>Improve data processing</h5>
+        <h5>Data processing</h5>
         <p class="img-fluid">
-          Our tools provide programatic access to the items in a dataset.
+          The tools provide programmatic access to the items in a dataset.
 This makes it easy to fit datasets into processing pipelines.
         </p>
         <p class="">
-          We have built processing tools that allow a data centring approach to compute, transforming one dataset into another dataset.
-Taking a data centric approach to compute is powerful because it automates many of the overheads associated with managing data.
+          The processing tools take a data centring approach to compute, transforming one dataset into another dataset.
+The data centric approach to compute is powerful because it automates many of the overheads associated with managing data.
         </p>